lucaswerkmeister/propa-tut-ws1617/Jupyter/README.md

 mkfs.btrfs -L Jupyter /dev/loop3
 ```
 It is mounted with [`srv-jupyter.mount`](srv-jupyter.mount).
-It contains a subvolume `/notebooks` for the actual notebooks, which is bind-mounted into the container under `/notebooks`.
+It contains a subvolume `/notebooks` for the actual notebooks,
+which is bind-mounted into the container under `/notebooks` (and owned by `jupyter-run`).
 Hourly snapshots of that subvolume are created in a `/.snapshots` subvolume,
 using [`jupyter-notebooks-snapshot.timer`](jupyter-notebooks-snapshot.timer) and [`jupyter-notebooks-snapshot.service`](jupyter-notebooks-snapshot.service).